KevinGutowski/betterTypePanel/README.md

   <img src="images/banner.png" alt="BetterTypeTool - A Sketchplugin to make it easy to apply common OpenType Features"/>
 </a>

-### NOTE: Manual Updates Only (For Now)
-Currently investigating an issue where updates aren't getting pushed out to existing users.
-Please manually download from the releases tab to get the lastest version.
-Check back periodically for a new version that will have updates working properly.
-I will try and figure out what is going wrong soon so that updates can be more seamless!
-Sorry for the inconvience!

 ![Showing How the plugin works](https://media.giphy.com/media/1qWljmoJUq12MOny5L/giphy.gif)

 ## Supported OpenType Features